-We are now in a position to understand how this contruction allows us to determine under what circumstances the 2-place 'separation' relation is definable.
-Define an automorphism, h of a spectral triple as an automorphism of A such that leaves the Dirac operator invariant.
-If $\mathcal{A} = C(M)$ , then D picks out the same distance function before and after the transformation.
-In other words, h is an automorphism of $\langle C(M), \mathcal{H}, D \rangle$ iff where d(p, q) is defined as in equation (2).
+We are now in a position to understand how this construction allows us to determine under what circumstances the 2-place 'spatial separation' relation is definable.
+Define an automorphism, h of a spectral triple as an automorphism of $\mathscr{A}$ such that leaves the Dirac operator invariant.
+To reiterate, the spectral triple is playing the same role-structuring the structured domain-as the privileged coordinate systems were in the simple example in §2.1.

+If $\mathscr{A} = C(M)$ , then D picks out the same distance function before and after the transformation.
+In other words, h is an automorphism of $(C(M), \mathscr{H}, D)$ iff where d(p, q) is defined as in equation (3).

-This d(p, q) is equal to the distance defined directly on M by equation (3).
-Consider a relation on $\langle M, d_M \rangle$ :
+This d(p, q) is equal to the standard Riemannian distance defined directly on M: